nathanwbailey/msc_project/part_2_decoder/README.md

 ## Purpose

-- Provides a direct comparison between autoencoder and contrastive learning approaches.
+- Implements an end-to-end contrastive learning model.
 - Evaluates the downstream forecasting performance of different approaches.
 - Explore the impact of different normalisation techniques on the downstream task.